Recognizing and Addressing Burnout

 • A crucial question: are you doing the best you can with what you’ve got right now?
 Step back from unrealistic expectations, and draw boundaries between work and free time.

-• Return to community: Burnout can happen when we are cut off from sources of support.
+• Return to Community: Burnout can happen when we are cut off from sources of support.
 Finding ways to get back in touch with one’s core communities can help, as can finding new communities of support.

 • Self-compassion: “Powering through” burnout doesn’t work.
-Kindness to self — by taking breaks, allocating time for hobbies, or enjoying simple pleasures — can be crucial for establishing well-being.
+Kindness to self — taking breaks, allocating time for hobbies, or enjoying simple pleasures — can be crucial for establishing well-being.

 • Diet and exercise: Our moods can depend on the food we eat.
 Eating regular meals can make a world of difference throughout the day.
 Moving throughout the day can help replenish energy levels and lessen feelings of burnout.